 After the President submits a budget, CBO “reestimates” it, using the agency’s own economic forecast and estimating methods—the same forecast and methods that it uses to make its baseline spending and revenue projections and to estimate the effects of other spending and revenue proposals.
 That approach allows the Congress to compare the various proposals and projections with each other.

 Periodically, CBO produces a reference volume examining numerous options for reducing budget deficits.
 The volume includes a wide range of options, derived from many sources, for reducing spending or increasing revenues.
 For each option, CBO presents an estimate of its effects on the budget and a discussion of its benefits and drawbacks but makes no recommendations.

-CBO’s cost estimates for committee-approved bills include analyses of the costs that those bills would impose on state, local, and tribal governments and on the private sector.
+CBO’s cost estimates for bills approved by authorizing committees include analyses of the costs of mandates that those bills would impose on state, local, and tribal governments and on the private sector.

 CBO issues a monthly analysis of federal spending and revenue totals for the previous month and the fiscal year to date.

 CBO provides the Budget and Appropriations Committees with frequent tabulations of Congressional action affecting spending and revenues.
 Those scorekeeping reports provide information about whether legislative actions are consistent with the spending and revenue levels set by budget resolutions.

 CBO prepares reports listing all programs and activities funded for the current fiscal year for which authorizations of appropriations have expired or will expire during the current fiscal year.

 CBO is required to publish estimates of the caps on funding for discretionary programs for each fiscal year through 2021 and to report whether, according to those estimates, a sequestration (a cancellation of budgetary resources that have already been provided) would be required.
 However, the Administration’s Office of Management and Budget ultimately decides whether a sequestration is required on the basis of its own estimates.